 Some key reports used in analysis include:

 - Win/loss report – understand win/loss rates and reasons

 - Sales per segment or product – see whether reps are working strategically towards the right customer segments

 These reports provide valuable information about sales processes.
 While there is certainly a mix of skills that are important to being a good sales coach, using data to understand performance is always a good start.
 As the amounts of sales data increases, the more insight that data gives us.

-Interested in calculating your pipeline requirements or learning more about how Business Analyze can help you coach your reps to success based on your own data?
+Interested in calculating your pipeline requirements or learning more about how Business Analyze can help you coach reps to success?
 Contact us here